Chapter 1: No jewel of mankind would ever make me

 Her eyes darted to the window and back, not caring that he watched her like a hawk.
 He was right.

 If she stayed, it was the gallows.
-She knew what would happen if she ran.
-Him on her heels, tormenting and pleading.
-Still, it would not take much to fan her angry red wings and fly out of England.
-She closed her eyes, hoping to see the whir of green and grey and moor as it would be, dotted and quiet far below.
+Leaving would mean him on her heels, tormenting and pleading.
+She closed her eyes, envisioning see the whir of green and grey and moor as it would be, dotted and quiet far below.

 Instead she saw the chain, dangling over Guy's eyes.
 A smile, like sun on silver.
 Clouded eyes and clouded emeralds.

-Her hands started trembling even before she reached for the fastenings.
-A few of them pricked at her nail beds, scraping too fervently for the metal.
-A spidery crack veined at her feet, like a breach in parched earth.
-Each thump, like a drumbeat, of leather and cloth thudding to a heap on the floor.
+Her hands started trembling even before she reached for her fastenings.
+A few of them pricked at her nail beds, scraping too fervently over the metal.
+She glared at the spidery crack in the floorboard, veining at her feet like parched earth.
+The drumbeat of her heart was low, under leather and cloth thudding to a heap on the floor.
 Her toes fanned the floor, ice cold.
 Her boots had been the last to go.

-There was no telling how long she still stared at that crack, shuddering as her nipples tightened in the frigid air.
+There was no telling how long she stared at that crack, shuddering as her nipples tightened.
 When she tilted her head upward, she did not blink.
 The voice that came was no longer hers.

 ”Have your proof.”

-Again, he let her stand.
-She crossed her arms, fuming with humiliation as he descended into that pointless brooding she could slaughter him for.
-She could laugh for how empty his threats were, now he stood like a powerless oaf.
+She crossed her arms, fuming with humiliation as she waited for him to speak; to touch.
+She could laugh for how empty his threats were, now that he stood like a powerless oaf.
 He was supposed to leer, to grope what he always so arrogantly wanted to possess.
-To do something.
+He was supposed to do something.

 Just when she was about to give up and sacrifice herself to the guards, he moved.
 She shielded her breasts as he drew close, their dance beginning again.
-Her nostrils burned as his hands stroked upward, with unnecessary softness—a petal of a lady on some delicate stem.
+Her nostrils burned as his hands stroked upward over her hips and stomach with unnecessary softness—as though she were a petal made of glass.
 It was only from the shock of it, she presumed, that he pressed harder on her scar.

 His eyes were glinting.
 He was sorry, angry, reverent.
 Gentle in that horribly confounding way that was not him.
 A man who wanted to have rather than to take.